 Although you are technically allowed to take the LSAT more than once in a given year, that doesn’t necessarily mean you should.
 There are a couple different reasons as to why.
-Allow us to explain.
+Allow me to explain.

-First, we’d just like to acknowledge that you are allowed to cancel test scores.
+First, I’d just like to acknowledge that you are allowed to cancel test scores.
 Therefore, if you take the test but you walk out of the exam room feeling you did poorly, you have the option to cancel the score within six days.
 You’ll never receive the score, nor will the law school that you apply to.